MichalAnatolSkora/batch-task-processing/README.md

 We use [Testcontainers for .NET](https://dotnet.testcontainers.org/) to automatically spin up a real Microsoft SQL Server 2022 instance inside a Docker container during test execution.

 The tests demonstrate:
-- A single worker can successfully claim and process chunks of tasks.
+- A single worker can successfully claim and process an upload utilizing the correct keyed service handler.
-- **Multiple (10) concurrent workers** running simultaneously against the exact same table process all 10,000 pending tasks without a single duplication, collision, or deadlock.
+- **Multiple (5) concurrent workers** running simultaneously against the exact same table process 10 pending uploads without a single duplication, collision, or deadlock.
+- Unknown import types correctly fail the upload status.

 To run the integration tests yourself:
 1. Ensure Docker Desktop is running.